mgoadric/csci340blog/_posts/2019-07-19-first-post.markdown

 ---
 This first post is about your experince with the Jekyll GitHub Pages setup.
 You must include at least two links.

 Making a change to see what happens.
+Another change.